Noroff-FEU-Assignments/cross-course-project-mslillypop/README.md

 I have run both the wave and the W3 accessability checker and both had some red flags.
 Some say the links are empty, which they are not?
 So I was unable to change those.
 One of them noted that my header and menu items had contrast issues.
 I made my header a shade darker and my menu text pure white,  they still fail on wave.
 But after checking the colours in a contrast checker they do say they have passed on all levels; therefore I have left them as they are with the darker colour.
+I am also getting an info tag on w3 because I have used / by a > when its not needed, but this is done automatically with prettier or one of my other mods, everytime I save my html it auto does the />.
+I have corrected all the other flags that came up on my first run through.

+Have also found the chrome devtools very useful in my builds to help identify where I have made mistakes or where things might be getting in the way of what I want it to do.

 I also decided to have the menu go to the right rather than split, also an accessibility issue.

+I was sadly not able to ask for review from my tutor because I had limit access to my email the past week, but I had valuable feedback from my peers which I have taken in to account whilst doing the finishing touches of my project.